 This brings us to a problem: how can we tell when we are judging an argument as false based on feelings versus based on intellect?
 Seeing as “the heart” and “the mind” aren’t split, we “feel” and “intellectualize” simultaneously: the two are always blurred.
 We can’t only “feel” or “think” about an argument against the War in Iraq; we can only “feel/think.”
 How can we “draw the line” then?
 How can we tell when we are convinced by an argument on the right grounds?
 How can we tell when we are “under” our subjectivity-that-is-“dressed”-in-objectivity?
 How can we tell when we are “convinced” and “compelled” for the right reasons?

-You cannot be compelled or convinced without a self; rocks aren’t moved by arguments.
-If you had no self, you would have no worldview, and so lack a framework in which an argument could fit (you’d lack a “world” to attract a “view” toward, per se).
+We cannot be compelled or convinced without a self; rocks aren’t moved by arguments.
+If we had no self, we would have no worldview, and so lack a framework in which an argument could fit (we’d lack a “world” to attract a “view” toward, per se).
 As if magnets attracted by identical charges versus opposites, so a Conservative attracts and is attracted to Conservative argument while being repelled by and repelling Liberal arguments.
 If there was no magnet (no self) there would be no attracting or repelling: nothing would happen.

 The desire to be objective emerges from the self which begets the subjectivity that we desire to be objective against.
 To erase subjectivity, we would have to erase the self which makes possible the intellect, and for the sake of the intellect, we desire objectivity.
 We desire to be “subjective and objective,” but we are inescapably “subjective/objective” beings, torn apart by our splitting desire.